If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘This sort of soul magic isn’t my area of expertise.
 However, no consciousness can survive alone untethered.
 If you can’t sense anything, then you’ve not anchored your own consciousness and magic to create a horcrux of your own.
 I would imagine Tom was right and you would have to be very attached to the object to begin with, so whatever was lying about nearby wouldn’t work anyway.’
 He shrugged.
 ‘I think it leaves only one option.’

 ‘I’d like to know what you think that is.’
 Harry shot him a long stare.
-‘You’re playing very coy, which means either you think it’s very bad or it’s some kind of compliment.’
+‘You’re playing very coy, which means either you think it’s very bad or it’s some kind of compliment.
+I’m too tried to play a hundred and one questions, Salazar.’

 ‘I think you accomplished exactly what you wanted.’
 Salazar patted the head of his serpent companion and cracked a broad grin.
 ‘You tore Voldemort’s anchor free, ripping your own soul out of necessity.
 However, you did nothing to anchor your sense of self and magic to an object, so I believe Voldemort’s anchor was cut free and the horcrux destroyed.’

 He’s not been wrong yet.
-Harry released a long sigh.
-Some of the deep, sore ache faded from his bones.
+Harry released a long sigh and ssome of the deep, sore ache faded from his bones.
 I’m free.
 I’m free.

 He grinned.
 ‘Looks like you’ll have to put up with having an heir who acts like Godric a little longer than I thought you would.’